rikosintie/Ubuntu4NetworkEngineers/docs/Introduction.md

 ### LibreOffice

 If you prefer a real application, LibreOffice is better than Microsoft office in my opinion.
-I have had zero issues sharing LibreOffice documents with Microsoft office users.
-I loved Microsoft Office up until Office 2003 but after that not so much!
+I have had zero issues sharing LibreOffice documents with Microsoft Office users.
+I loved Microsoft Office up until Office 2003, but not as much after that!
 I can say that I love LibreOffice!
-I create a lot of Avery labels for switch boxes and the mail merge between different Libre Writer and Libre Calc is much easier than in Word/Excel!
+I create a lot of Avery labels for switch boxes and the mail merge between different LibreWriter and LibreCalc is much easier than in Word/Excel!

-LibreOffice is a Free open Source Software (FOSS) project and is included in the full install of Ubuntu.
+LibreOffice is a Free open source Software (FOSS) project and is included in the full install of Ubuntu.
 I have met a few of the LibreOffice team at the Southern California Linux Expo and they are a great group of Geeks!
 The project releases updates to LibreOffice on a regular basis.

 ----------------------------------------------------------------